 The hideous styling of that wig was my doing.
 Apparently I should never be allowed near artificial hair.

-The boys were remarkably unperturbed by the sight of their father in a spangled jumpsuit, as you can see from the bored expression on Dash's face:
+The boys were remarkably unperturbed by the sight of their father in a spangled jumpsuit, as you can see from the bored expression on Pirate Two's face:

 I was expecting the festival to be a bit tiring, but it was actually a lot of fun!
 Cheesy as hell, but everyone there was clearly having a blast (and no one was taking it too seriously), and that attitude was really infectious!